 It may be surprising to hear that there is no regulator overseeing this sector.
 As a result, we impose these strict standards on ourselves to ensure compliance in all that we do.
 In addition, all sample collection activities comply with the Human Tissue Act 2004.

 Pre-employment Drug Testing

 Some employers require prospective employees to be drug and alcohol tested before they commence work.
 We will always recommend the urine laboratory drug test for this purpose.
 Also, depending on the nature of the position, an employer may request a Hair Drug test.
-This will provide a historical analysis of drug use for up to 12 months.
+This will provide an effective historical analysis of drug use for up to 6 months.
 We perform most pre-employment drug tests at our UK network of clinics.